mainsail-crew/MainsailOS/site/docs/installation.md

 ## Preparing your control board

 After completing the setup wizard, wait a couple of minutes, then open [http://RatOS.local/](http://RatOS.local/) in your browser (or whatever hostname you chose during setup).
 This will present you with the mainsail interface.
 On the left there's a menu option named "Machine", click on that, and you'll see a list of files and folders.
 There's a folder here called "firmware_binaries", open that folder.
 You can download the firmware binary for your board from here.
-Let's move on to the preparation of the control board.
+Use the links below to move on to the preparation of the control board.

-See the documentation for your specific board.

 [BIGTREETECH Octopus v1.1](boards/btt/octopus-11.md)